lokeshreddy007/lokeshreddy007/README.md

 <p align="center">
   <h1>I'm</h1> <img src="https://github.com/lokeshreddy007/PythonQMLProject/blob/master/lokeshreddy.gif" width="250px">
   <samp>A software engineer with hands-on experience developing robust web applications for high volume business.
-An Enthusiastic team player with deep creative thinking, addicted to learn new technology and build new things which can help other people.
+An enthusiastic team player with deep creative thinking, addicted to learning new technology that in turn help to build new things which can help other people 😊.
   <br>
     - ⛷️ I’m working on IOT Dashboard with React. <br>
     - ⛷️ I’m learning Pentesting